learn-the-web/topics/all-devices-setup/index.md

 Since we are making websites designed for all devices, we want to setup our HTML and CSS to show it.

-There are a couple `<meta>` tags and a little bit of CSS to make all devices recognize your website supports the device, whatever it is.
+The Open Web is about inclusion: about making our websites work for anybody in the world.
+There are just a couple `<meta>` tags and a little bit of CSS to make all devices recognize that our website supports any device.

 ---

 ## HTML

+First, we need to set up our HTML so it works best in all devices.

+HTML is fully cross platform, most elements will work in all browsers, but they may not be displayed exactly the same.

+*And remember that if our CSS doesn’t load, our HTML is still fully functional, readable, and understandable.*

 ```html
 ⋮